 - Are the terms of sale negotiated by Agent Bill similar or the same as those negotiated by Agent Joe?

 The burden of proof often lies with the agent to prove that it was their ongoing efforts that influenced the purchaser’s decision to buy.
-In many cases the purchaser is unwilling to provide evidence so it is down to the agent.
+In many cases, the purchaser is unwilling to provide evidence so it is down to the agent.

 Some good news

-It is often assumed that if a lengthy period has elapsed between the introduction of the buyer and the eventual settlement that could defeat any claim for commission.
+It is often assumed that if a long period has elapsed between the introduction of the buyer and the eventual settlement that could defeat any claim for commission.
 This has proven not to be the case.
 Also, it is often thought that if a significant price change has occurred this could nullify any claims.
 Again, this may not be true.

 And some bad news